-1. The Bible is only a record of God’s two stages of work in the Age of Law and the Age of Grace; it is not a record of the entirety of God’s work.
+1. The Bible is only a record of the two stages of God’s work that were the Age of Law and the Age of Grace; it is not a record of the entirety of God’s work

 Bible Verses for Reference:

 “And there are also many other things which Jesus did, the which, if they should be written every one, I suppose that even the world itself could not contain the books that should be written” (Jhn 21:25).